qiaoqing2020/kafka-k8s/sasl_plaintext_plain/README.md

 ### Service Account (kind: ServiceAccount)

-A [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) named `kafka` is created in the `kafka` namespace.
+A [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) named `kafka-sasl-plaintext-plain` is created in the `kafka` namespace.
 Service accounts are used to control permissions and access to resources within the cluster.

 ### Headless Service (kind: Service)

-A [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) named `kafka-headless` is defined in the `kafka` namespace.
+A [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) named `kafka-sasl-plaintext-plain-headless` is defined in the `kafka` namespace.

 It exposes ports `9092` (for SASL_PLAINTEXT communication).

 ### StatefulSet (kind: StatefulSet)

-A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) named `kafka` is configured in the `kafka` namespace with three replicas.
+A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) named `kafka-sasl-plaintext-plain` is configured in the `kafka` namespace with three replicas.

 It manages Kafka pods and ensures they have stable hostnames and storage.

-Each pod is associated with the headless service `kafka-headless` and the service account `kafka.` The pods use the Confluent Kafka Docker image (version 7.5.0).
-At the time of writing, this is the latest Confluent release.
+Each pod is associated with the headless service `kafka-sasl-plaintext-plain-headless` and the service account `kafka-sasl-plaintext-plain.`

 ### Deploy